-- 3. Due Date.
-Agencies must submit the requested data by May 29, 1998.
-FY 1999 PCA Plans must be submitted by September 15, 1998. - 4.
-Termination Date.
+In addition, agencies are reminded that PCA plan descriptions for FY 2000 must be submitted by September 10, 1999 in the same format as the FY 1999 PCA plans.

+5. Termination Date.
 This Bulletin will terminate as soon as the requested data have been submitted.